taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features-12.png"/>

-If you wish to change some data regarding the chart <i>(scroll speed, bpm, stage etc.)</i>, you can do so here.
+If you wish to change some data regarding the chart *(scroll speed, bpm, stage etc.)*, you can do so here.

 ### Editing chart data.